Luminous (short story): Plot

 Bruno and Alison, who made her PhD under the supervision of Yuen Fu-ting at Fu-tan university in China, discuss about arithmetics and the relation of mathematical truth to the physical world.
 Alison insists that there needs to be a manifestation of theorems by either thought or computation, which would imply them being correct only to spread with the speed of light.
-She underlines this point of view with a statement about very high integers, which after 423 steps implies its opposite and hence yields a contradiction within arithmetics.
+She underlines this point of view with a statement about very high integers, which after 423 steps implies its opposite and hence yields a contradiction within arithmetic.
 Luminous, a computer only based on the interaction of light with itself, carries out these 423 steps and then begins to map out an island of theorems belonging to the far side of mathematics.
 Bruno suspects the anomaly to have formed from certain combinations in the quark–gluon plasma after the Big Bang.
 Yuen Ting-fu orders Alison to carry out computations to destroy the far side, when a large spike appears and gets manifested by them gaining an understanding of the arithmetics of the far side.
 They discuss about the aliens responsible and the possibility, that if their attack indeed only spread with the speed of light, they must exist on Earth in a form invisible to them due to their different mathematics.
 But their new insight in it might shed light on this new world.